NickODxyz/FM-stats-preview-card-component-main/README.md

 <br>

 This was my first project with a mobile first workflow.
-So got to grips with `flex-direction: row-reverse;`.
+So got to grips with `flex-direction: row-reverse;`
 <br>
-Also got to play with `mix-blend-mode: multiply;`, to add an effect over a background image.
+Also got to play with `mix-blend-mode: multiply;` to add an effect over a background image.

 <br>